MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_01_Configuring_Windows_PowerShell_finding_and_running_commands.md

 The main tasks for this exercise are:

 1. Open the Windows PowerShell ISE application as Administrator.
-1. Customize the appearance of the ISE to use the single-pane view, hide the **Command** pane, and adjust the font size.
+1. Customize the ISE's appearance to use a single-pane view, hide the **Command** pane, and adjust the font size.

 ### Task 1: Open the Windows PowerShell ISE application as Administrator